 One of the scariest things for me to consider as a consumer is the long-term effects with my own personal debt.
 Loans, such as education loans can also be debilitating and extremely controlling.

 Did you know that a loan of $40,000 or more can seek payments for the rest of your life?
 It’s true.
 This is the predicament my own son is in now.
 This debt also affects me as a parent as well.

 Education loans have become ridiculous and there are few ways to escape the debts they develop.
 A few options are available, but few remove the responsibility entirely.

 You can win the manipulative game

-As for loans, as I stated before, there are few benefits, especially if you are never paying a large amount of principle, and interest is eating up your payments.
+As for loans, as I stated before, there are few benefits, especially if you are never paying a large amount of principal, and interest is eating up your payments.
 All loans aren’t manipulative, but they can still cause problems like this.

 When taking out a loan for a home, you start to build equity, this is true.
 Over time, the value of your home becomes greater than the remainder of your mortgage, and you may be tempted to take out a loan – do not do this.
 Taking out a home equity loan may be a bit different than personal loans, but it can still trap you in debt.

 Debt related problems have become national.
 We just can’t keep purchasing products, services and the like without severe repercussions.
 As we go into debt to resolve a debt, it becomes a never-ending cycle of destruction.

 The sad part is there are more than a few options for society to control national debt, this control creates debt which lasts a lifetime.

 The good news is, we can start individually.
 We can waste less, buy less unneeded products while still keeping the economic wheel turning.
 We don’t have to be underneath the thumb of society and it’s pressure.